Notes regarding analog equipment - shielding and earth

 - Earthed metal tubes used for shrouding cable can offer additional shielding

-- Shield connection
+- Shield integration

 |